Launch Copywriting:

-By Megan Taylor, founder of The Copy Template Shop
+By Megan Elliott, founder of The Copy Template Shop

 This guide contains affiliate links